 Currently things are more ominous.
 In 2015, more than 50,000 incidents of gun violence, including 12,000 deaths, were perpetrated in the U.S. Mass shootings, homicides, and suicides are on the rise, making gun violence a serious public health issue with staggering physical, psychological, and economic costs.

 That is why Hansell, who serves on the Fielding School’s board of advisors, made a gift to establish the Dean Hansell Fellowship to Address Gun Violence.
 Hansell’s gift will provide crucial seed funding for students and faculty to conduct innovative research with the potential to stem the epidemic of gun violence.
 The inaugural recipient of the fellowship is Danielle Dupuy, a PhD student in the department of community health sciences, whose work addresses youth violence.
-Dupuy’s project will teach coping and de-escalation techniques to youth detainees who are 6–8 months pre-release from detention facilities in Los Angeles County.
+Dupuy’s project will teach coping and de-escalation techniques to youth detainees who are six to eight months pre-release from detention facilities in Los Angeles County.

 “It’s about breaking the cycle, giving these young people better options,” says Dupuy.
 “I’m so excited about the opportunity this fellowship gives me to make a difference.”